 United States

-Most universities accept both, but TOEFL is often preferred
+Most universities accept both, but TOEFL is preferred

 TOEFL Preferred